tari/83pa28d/content/lesson/week2/day10.md

 ### Index Register Halves

 You know, you can access the high and low bytes of IX and IY.
-It's a little more complicated because the instructions aren't officially supported by ZiLog, and it is a little on the unelegant side.
+It's a little more complicated because the instructions are undocumented,[^undocumented] and it is a little on the unelegant side.
 Nevertheless they can be useful in some circumstances, like when all your registers are locked up and you need an 8-bit counter *bad*.

+[^undocumented]: When we say an instruction is undocumented, we mean that it's
+    not described by the CPU manual written by Zilog.
+Although most Z80s are known to exhibit these undocumented behaviors, taking advantage of them is "going off the path": you are responsible for ensuring it will work correctly on every machine you want to use it on.
+The creators of the CPU have chosen not to specify this as part of the CPU's behavior, so it might change without warning.

+{{% notice style="warning" %}}
+Some emulators (in particular, the Z80 emulator used on the TI-Nspire calculators) and other Z80-compatible CPUs lack support for undocumented instructions like these.
+You should avoid using index register halves unless it's okay that your program won't work correctly on some machines.
+{{% /notice %}}

 The high byte of IX is called either IXH or HX (remember these are unofficial registers so there are no standard names).
 The low byte is